danielabar/meblog/src/markdown/datadog-heroku-rails.md

 * **Rails Environment Check:** By wrapping the initializer in a `Rails.env.staging? || Rails.env.production?` check, we ensure Datadog configuration only runs in environments where the Datadog agent is running.
 * **Log Level:** Even though earlier we ran `heroku config:set DD_LOG_LEVEL="error"`, I found it necessary to also set the log level in the initializer to fully quiet all the Datadog logs noise.
 * **Environment Tagging:** Datadog uses the `env` tag to segment and filter application data by environment, like "staging" or "production".
 Setting `c.env` to `prod-my-app-name` or `staging-my-app-name` ensures that traces, are grouped by environment.
-* **Version Tagging:** The `version` tag tracks specific app versions, which is handy for tracing changes across deployments.
+* **Version Tagging:** The `version` tag tracks specific app versions, which is useful for tracing changes across deployments.
 Here, we pull `HEROKU_RELEASE_VERSION` directly from the environment.
 This allows us to see how a particular deployment performs, compare releases, and track down any regressions or improvements made in recent updates.
 * **Sidekiq:** Although Sidekiq instrumentation is enabled by default as a result of specifying `auto_instrument` in the `Gemfile`, the arguments passed to the `perform` method will show up in Datadog spans as `?`.
 If you want to see the actual values the job is being called with, use the `quantize` option.

 <aside class="markdown-aside">